bugsnag/bugsnag-wordpress/README.md

 2. Search for *bugsnag* and click *Install Now*.

-3. Click *Activate* to activate the plugin.
+3. Click *Activate Plugin* to activate the plugin.

 4. Click *Configure* and enter your Bugsnag API Key from your [Bugsnag Dashboard](https://bugsnag.com).